zhehui-wang/EMOMC/readme.md

 pre_prune_lower_bound |the minimum pruning remaining amount pre_prune_step |the step of pre-prune' pre_prune_epochs |the number of epoches to fine-tune a pre-prund model

+## Case Study

+We show an example in the file **demo.sh**, where we first pre-process VGG16 on CIFAR10 and then make trade-off between accuracy and energy on dataflow type X|Fx